PROFILES IN EXCELLENCE

 THE MAN WHO CAN BUILD ANYTHING

+Just like the addition of peel and stick wallpaper to create an accent wall anywhere in the home and to catch the eye of anyone who sees it, stairs are now becoming a focal point in homes and homeowners want a unique, yet functional design.
+Most people using a Naples Home Remodeling service want a design that’s bespoke and luxurious, and that should be carried out throughout the home, stairs included.
 Every custom staircase presents exciting opportunities to advance our team’s expertise and think outside the box, as each residence is defined by a unique space and design that fits the personal style of the homeowner as well as the vision of the architect, interior designer, and Team DSC®.
 A well-designed staircase can be so visually inviting that it beckons one to try it out – to see where it leads.
 It is comfortable to walk on and aesthetically appealing to the touch.
 Perfectly executed stairs move beyond functionality and become the focal point of a beautiful custom home.
+Those who have had homes built by rodrock homes builders will understand the attraction of having that all-important focal point.
 While honoring all the delicate nuances of each distinctive project, all custom built staircases share the same five elements – cadence, width, purpose, scale, and feel.

 Our first project with Desert Star Construction was four distinctive sets of stairs in the Family Fiesta residence.
 Every staircase within that home (as with every staircase we have built with DSC since) is diverse in its aesthetic design and function, yet remains true to the “Rule of Twenty-Five.”